zccadle/algorithmic-trading-system/README.md

 The logic that consumes orders from the book and generates trades when a buy order's price crosses a sell order's price.
 This logic is integrated directly into the `add_order` method of the `OrderBook`.

+### 3. Market Data Replay Tool

+A command-line application that simulates a live market feed by reading a sequence of orders from a CSV file and processing them through the matching engine.
+This allows for end-to-end system performance testing.

 ## Performance Benchmark Analysis

 To provide a quantitative comparison, a benchmarking suite was developed using Google Benchmark for C++ and Criterion for Rust.
 Both implementations were tasked with identical workloads on the same machine.

-### Benchmark Results
+### Micro-Benchmark Results (Algorithmic Performance)

-The following table summarizes the mean time taken for each core operation after the implementation of the matching engine.
+The following table summarizes the mean time taken for core in-memory operations after the implementation of the matching engine.
+This test focuses on pure, CPU-bound algorithmic efficiency.

 | Benchmark Scenario | Rust Time (µs) | C++ Time (µs) | Winner | Performance Difference |
 |-------------------|----------------|---------------|--------|----------------------|